Laura Karasek

-Laura Karasek (born April 29, 1982) is a German author, television moderator, lawyer, columnist and actor.
+Laura Karasek (born 29 April 1982) is a German author, television presenter, lawyer, columnist and actor.

 Life and career

-Laura Karasek was born on April 29, 1982 in Hamburg, Germany.
+Laura Karasek was born on 29 April 1982 in Hamburg, Germany.
 After completing her Abitur, she studied law in Berlin, Frankfurt and Paris.
 From 2011, she worked for the chancellery Clifford Chance.
 She is also a lawyer in a corporate law firm based in Frankfurt.

 Karasek was several times a guest on Markus Lanz, Kölner Treff, NDR Talkshow, ZDF-Fernsehgarten, and other shows.

 Personal life

 In 2013, Karasek married the banker Dominic Briggs.
 The couple have twins born in 2015.
 From December 2021, Karasek reinforced a few times the cabaret artist Florian Schroeder as editorial director in the Florian Schroeder Satire Show on ARD.
 In 2022, she was a co-founder of PEN Berlin.